Home | About me | Contact | What's new | Privacy | Search

 To solve this problem, a number of novel intersection designs have been developed over the years both in the US and abroad.
 These include the following:

-Each of the intersection designs above deals with left turns in different and unconventional ways in order to either eliminate the green time required for them or combine those phases with other phases.
+Each of these intersection designs deal with left turns in different and unconventional ways in order to either eliminate the green time required for them or combine those phases with other phases.
 Doing so means fewer phases per cycle, which allows more green time for the remaining phases.
-This results in more throughput and therefore less congestion.
+This results in more throughput and less waiting, and therefore reduced congestion.
 They also are generally safer.

 So without further pontificating, here are some basic descriptions of the alternative intersection designs currently in use or planned for San Antonio, how they work and improve traffic, and where they are or will be used.